Skip to main content

 This process, known as spinogenesis, effectively increases the brain’s capacity for forming new circuits.
 Estradiol achieves this by activating intracellular signaling cascades, such as the MAPK/ERK pathway, which leads to the transcription of genes essential for synaptic growth and stabilization, including Brain-Derived Neurotrophic Factor (BDNF).

 This structural remodeling is functionally linked to the cholinergic system.
 The basal forebrain cholinergic neurons, which project widely to the cortex and hippocampus, are profoundly vulnerable in Alzheimer’s disease.
-Estradiol provides critical neurotrophic support to these neurons, enhancing the synthesis and release of (ACh).
+Estradiol provides critical neurotrophic support to these neurons, enhancing the synthesis and release of acetylcholine (ACh).

 Healthy ACh signaling is a prerequisite for long-term potentiation (LTP), the electrophysiological correlate of memory formation.
-Therefore, estradiol’s support of the cholinergic system and its direct action on synaptic structure are two synergistic mechanisms that converge to enhance and learning.
+Therefore, estradiol’s support of the cholinergic system and its direct action on synaptic structure are two synergistic mechanisms that converge to enhance verbal memory and learning.
 Studies have shown that anticholinergic drugs can induce memory deficits, and that estradiol can attenuate these impairments, particularly in younger postmenopausal women, lending clinical support to this mechanistic link.

 Estradiol’s modulation of synaptic plasticity and its support for the cholinergic system represent a unified mechanism for its profound effects on verbal memory.